A Probabilistic Choreography Language for PRISM: Benchmarking

 In fact, in the generated PRISM model in Listing~\ref{dc-code-prism}, we can observe that from the initial state \codeprism{crypt1 = 0}, we transition to two possible branches where \codeprism{crypt1 = 1} regardless of whether coin1 takes the value 1 or 2.
 This is a result of the recursion in the choreography, where both branches follow the same recursive path that leads to \codeprism{crypt1 = 1}.
 The transitions in the model are shown in the following PRISM code, where both transitions have a 50$\%$ probability of either setting \codeprism{coin1 = 1} or \codeprism{coin1 = 2}, and both lead to the same updated state \codeprism{crypt1 = 1}.
 Note that the code provided here only shows a part of the generated PRISM model.
 The code for \codeprism{crypt2} and \codeprism{crypt3} follows the same structure.

-In this case, however, the generated model does not exhibit the same behavior as the original one in the PRISM repository.
-When analyzing the probability of anonimity, the result obtained by the original model, as reported on the website, is 0.25, whereas in our generated model, the probability is 0.
-This discrepancy arises from a fundamental difference in how the initial state is handled between the two models.
+In this case, however, the generated model does not exhibit the same behaviour as the original one in the PRISM repository.
+When analysing the probability of anonymity, the result obtained by the original model, as reported on the website, is \(\,0.25\,\), whereas in our generated model the probability is \(0\).
+This discrepancy arises from a structural difference in how transitions are enabled in the two models.
+In the original PRISM model, the initial coin toss of cryptographer~1 is specified as